Actively Recruiting

 • History of keloid formation

-• Significant medical history deemed unsafe by investigator, including autoimmune skin diseases like lupus, metastatic cancer, or infections such as HIV, HTLV I/II, Hepatitis B or C
+• Significant medical history deemed unsafe by investigator, including autoimmune skin diseases such as lupus, metastatic cancer, or certain infections (HIV, HTLV I/II, Hepatitis B or C)

-• Presence of necrotic or ischemic tissue on stump ulcers or capillary refill time over 3 seconds on stump skin
+• Necrotic or ischemic tissue on stump ulcers or capillary refill time over 3 seconds

 • Active infection of the residual limb